jas-/jQuery.pidCrypt/GUIDE.md

 code flow.

 ### configuration
-A working example can be found in the 'tests' folder.
-Two scripts exist, 'default.php' & 'config.php'.

 A sample configuration was deemed necessary to clarify the requirements of the PHP OpenSSL extension.
 Two arrays are necessary, one specifies the runtime configuration options including key size, algorithm for signing etc. Please